-We’ll start with a sweet, creamy berry breakfast bowl with a twist.
+We’ll start with a sweet, creamy strawberry and basil breakfast bowl with a twist.
 Blended with basil and a hint of mint, these pots add a little something to the breakfast table.
 Blend the night before, devour the next morning.
 Perfect.

 1 cup chopped strawberries